 3. Neti Pots For Rinsing nasal passages.

 Sinus saline rinses have proven to be effective tools for reducing allergy symptoms and increasing mucous clearance.
-Rinsing with saline is extremely helpful for flushing out allergens with studies showing an increase of up to 30% in mucous reduction.
+Rinsing with saline is extremely helpful for flushing out allergens with studies3Saline irrigation for allergic rhinitis showing an increase of up to 30% in mucous reduction.

 A Neti Pot is a great way to get this job done, with the rinsing helping to reduce inflammation and swelling.

 Remember that if you use a Neti Pot or other rinsing product you need to use distilled, sterile, or previously boiled water, per the recommendations of the Food and Drug Administration (FDA).